santiagobarreda/brms_tools/docs/week-3.md

 adultchild    17.63      5.22     7.34    27.88 1.00     1987     2068
 ```

 In addition to the 'Intercept' term, we now get estimates for a term called `adultchild`.
 Admittedly, this is a strange name, but its how R handles predictors that are words (called 'factors' in R).
-What this tells us is that this is the estimate for the 'child' level of the 'adult' factor. `
+In general, r names predictors like these `factornameFactorlevel`.
+For example, a factor called `colors` with levels `red`, `green` and `blue` might have a level represented like `colorsred`.
+So, the `adultchild` name tells us is that this is the estimate for the `child` level of the `adult` factor.

 A couple of questions arise.
 First, the 'Intercept' term in the model above seems to correspond to the mean f0 for adult females.
 We can confirm this: